 Step 2: Hummingbird

 Hummingbird is Google’s brainchild.
-Its methodology is five years old, and it uses an algorithm which has Internet search engine bots return pages containing valuable information which pertains to the meaning behind the keywords and long phrases the user has entered.
-Using this example, a website that talked about dinosaurs, their evolution, how they lived and the ways in which they impacted their natural environment will actually appear in Google’s internet search engine results. this may not necessarily be the case with websites which just mention the word ‘dinosaurs’ many times without really providing much if any information regarding them!
+Its methodology is five years old, and it uses an algorithm that has Internet search engine bots return pages containing valuable information which pertains to the meaning behind the keywords and long phrases the user has entered.
+Using this example, a website that talked about dinosaurs, their evolution, how they lived and the ways in which they impacted their natural environment will actually appear in Google’s internet search engine results. this may not necessarily be the case with websites that just mention the word ‘dinosaurs’ many times without really providing much if any information regarding them!